JetBrains/teamcity-documentation/topics/working-with-build-results.md

 * The build starts on the agent and performs all configured build steps.
 * The build finishes and becomes a part of the build history of this build configuration.

-In TeamCity all information about a particular build, whether it is queued, running or finished, is accumulated on the __build results__ page.
+In TeamCity all information about a particular build, whether it is queued, running or finished, is accumulated on the __Build Results__ page.
 The page can be accessed by clicking the build number or build status link.

 Besides providing the build information, this page enables you to:
 * [run a custom build](triggering-a-custom-build.md) using the __Run__ button